Raghu-murugankutty/Raghu-murugankutty/README.md

 ### Hi there, I'm Raghu Murugankutty 🌱🔭

 Data scientist with a `passion` for uncovering insights and `solving complex problems`.
-Skilled in machine learning, statistics, and programming. `Constantly seeking to improve` and stay ahead of the curve through staying updated with the latest technologies and trends in the field.
+I am currently working as a Senior Data Scientist at [**Lenovo**](https://www.lenovo.com/in/en). `Constantly seeking to improve` and stay ahead of the curve through staying updated with the latest technologies and trends in the field.

 <hr>